Myofunctional Therapy

 Individualized Treatment Plan - Based on the assessment, a tailored treatment plan will be developed.
 This plan focuses on specific exercises and techniques to address the identified issues.
 The personalized plan often includes exercises for tongue placement, strengthening facial muscles, and correcting swallowing patterns.

-Post-Therapy Exercises - When outside of therapy, and after your clinician has determined that you or your child no longer requires regularly occurring sessions, you may be instructed to continue exercises for anywhere from 2 weeks, up to a year after.
+Post-Therapy Exercises - When outside of therapy, and after your clinician has determined that you or your child no longer requires regularly occurring sessions, you may be instructed to continue the myofunctional exercises for anywhere from 2 weeks, up to a year after.

 Myofunctional Therapy Exercises

 Post-Therapy Exercises are vital to retain the progress made in individualized therapy sessions.
 Just like how a retainer needs to be worn after extensive dental realignment with braces, exercises will need to be done regularly, at a frequency determined by your clinician.
-For parents of children undergoing Myofunctional Therapy, it will be important to keep your child on a reoccuring schedule to promote proper jaw and mouth alignment.
+For parents of children undergoing Myofunctional Therapy, it will be important to keep your child on a reoccurring schedule to promote proper jaw and mouth alignment.
 Here are

 Breathing Retraining - Proper nasal breathing may need to be trained before becoming innate.
 For breathing training, exercises to promote diaphragmatic breathing and reduce mouth breathing may be indicated as a main or supplemental exercise to treat an Orofacial Myofunctional disorder.